csbull55/discord_bot/README.md

 # discord_bot
-As of now the bot only contains a arma drop sim and a hiscores lookup
+As of now the bot only contains a drop sim and a skills lookup

-Currently working on created a sim for all bosses

-There's probably a better way to construct the sim but wanted to use numpy arrays/matrix as that's what I'm learning at the moment
+### test_files
+Various test files relating to this project

+This was before I started structuring my projects

+### api_test.py
+simple api test off the osrs hiscores page

+### discord_arma_bot_upload.py
+first iteration of the arma bot

+### discord_bot_skills_upload.py
+first iteration of the skills